raDiaSmO/HackTheBoxUtils/Boxes/Busqueda/Writeup.md

         merge = refs/heads/main
 ```

-There is a local Gitea instance installed on the system.
+There is most likely a local Gitea instance installed on the system.
 Adding local DNS entry on the attacker machine to make sure we can resolve the subdomain correctly:
 ```
 vim /etc/hosts